Kalarcode

-Kalarcode or Kalarkode is a village in Alappuzha district, 4 km from the town of Alappuzha.
+Kalarcode or Kalarkode is an Indian village in Alappuzha district, 4 km from the town of Alappuzha.
 The village name derives from Kalyakroda Vilasam.

 Demographics

 As of the 2001 Census of India, Kalarkode had a population of - with - males and - females.

 Education

 Sanatana Dharma College is situated here, as are the Alappuzha centre of the Institute of Management in Kerala and the Kerala University Study centre.

 Transportation

 Kalarkode have connections with Alappuzha, Eranakulam, Changanassery and other parts of Kerala through a well-connected network of roads & rail.
 The nearest railway station is Alappuzha Railway Station, 3.1 km away.
 The nearest airport is Cochin International Airport, 92.3 km away.
 The Alappuzha - Changanassery state highway (AC Road) starts at Kalarkode.
 The construction of Alappuzha Bypass starting from Kalarkode at the south end to set apart National Highway 66 (Old NH 47) crisscrossing through the bustling Alappuzha city heart is underway construction at a rapid pace.